Five children in California have a "polio-like syndrome," according to neurologists

 In recent years, the outbreaks have spread to Australia; a cluster of cases near Sydney drew media attention in 2013.

 Between 1983 and 2005, 270 cases of enterovirus 71 were reported in the United States.
-But none has resulted in a larger outbreak, despite the virus’s infectious nature.
+But none has resulted in a larger outbreak despite the infectious nature of the virus.

 “That’s the really odd thing,” Oberste said.
 “We see cases from time to time in the United States.
 Occasionally they’ll be severe.
 Basically it’s identical to what’s circulating in Asia … but it doesn’t cause the same big outbreak in disease.
 And we really don’t know why.”